NVIDIA/NeMo-Aligner/docs/user-guide/steerlm.rst

 .. note::
    Before starting this tutorial, be sure to review the :ref:`introduction <model-aligner-intro>` for tips on setting up your NeMo-Aligner environment.

-Download Llama 2 LLM model
+Download the Llama 2 LLM model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Download the Llama 2 70B LLM model from HF <https://huggingface.co/meta-llama/Llama-2-70b-hf> into the models folder.